mastanca/webtask-workshop/modules/npm-modules.md

 ![Create requst task](../images/wt-editor-add-module.gif)

-Once saved, Webtask will pull the module from NPM and make it available to your webtask for execution.
+Once saved, webtask will pull the module from NPM and make it available to your webtask for execution.

 - Click on the `play` button to bring up the runner.
 - Click `Run`.